What we do

 China’s competition law, the Anti-Monopoly Law (AML) came into effect on 1 August 2008 and regulates three principal type of anti-competitive conduct: the entering into of anti-competitive agreements, abuse of a dominant market position; and mergers and acquisitions which eliminate or restrict competition.
 The primary focus of enforcement has been on merger control, although in recent years the authorities have increasingly turned their attention to other contraventions of the AML.
 In terms of merger control, the AML covers transactions involving domestic investors as well as those involving foreign investors.
 All investors, irrespective of nationality must submit a declaration for anti-monopoly clearance if their activities could potentially restrict or prevent competition in the domestic market.
 Prior notice of transactions that fall within the definition of concentrations of business operators must be given to the Anti-Monopoly Bureau if certain turnover thresholds are reached.
 The turnover thresholds are that in the previous financial year: (i) either the combined worldwide turnover of all business operators involved was more than 10 billion or the aggregate China revenue of all business operators involved exceeded RMB 2 billion; and (ii) the China revenue of each of at least two business operators was more than RMB 400 million.

 Following its review, the Anti-Monopoly Bureau can either prohibit the merger from going ahead, or more commonly, it will impose restrictions to reduce the anti-competitive effect.
+So far, China has only blocked two transactions.
 The first transaction to be prohibited was Coca Cola’s 2009 proposed acquisition of China Huiyuan Juice Group Limited.
 The second rejection of a merger application occurred in June 2014 when MOFCOM prohibited the formation of a strategic alliance between A.P.
 Moller – Maersk A/S, MSC Mediterranean Shipping Company S.A. and CMA CGM S.A., three of the world’s biggest container shipping companies.
 The key factor in the decision was that the alliance would be able to reduce costs due to economies of scale which would have worsened the competitive position of Chinese shipping firms.
 In the majority of cases, the Anti-Monopoly Bureau has opted in favour of imposing restrictions rather than outright rejection.